Psychometrics: Evaluation standards

 In the field of evaluation, and in particular educational evaluation, the Joint Committee on Standards for Educational Evaluation has published three sets of standards for evaluations.
 The Personnel Evaluation Standards was published in 1988, The Program Evaluation Standards (2nd edition) was published in 1994, and The Student Evaluation Standards was published in 2003.

 Each publication presents and elaborates a set of standards for use in a variety of educational settings.
 The standards provide guidelines for designing, implementing, assessing, and improving the identified form of evaluation.
 Each of the standards has been placed in one of four fundamental categories to promote educational evaluations that are proper, useful, feasible, and accurate.
 In these sets of standards, validity and reliability considerations are covered under the accuracy topic.
 For example, the student accuracy standards help ensure that student evaluations will provide sound, accurate, and credible information about student learning and performance.

 Controversy and criticism

-Because psychometrics is based on latent psychological processes measured through correlations, there has been controversy about some psychometric measures.
-Critics, including practitioners in the physical sciences, have argued that such definition and quantification is difficult, and that such measurements are often misused by laymen, such as with personality tests used in employment procedures.
-The Standards for Educational and Psychological Measurement gives the following statement on test validity: "validity refers to the degree to which evidence and theory support the interpretations of test scores entailed by proposed uses of tests".
-Simply put, a test is not valid unless it is used and interpreted in the way it is intended.
+Because psychometrics is based on latent psychological processes measured through correlations and statistical inference, there has long been controversy surrounding the extent to which psychological traits can truly be measured with scientific precision.
+Critics, including practitioners in the physical sciences, argue that constructs such as intelligence, personality, emotional stability, or psychological adjustment are abstract human experiences rather than directly observable physical properties.
+As a result, psychometric measurement depends heavily on statistical modelling, probability theory, sampling assumptions, correlations, and interpretive frameworks rather than exact measurement in the physical-science sense.
+Statistical conclusions in psychology are therefore probabilistic rather than absolute, meaning that test scores represent estimated interpretations shaped by theory, methodology, culture, environment, and context.
+Critics further argue that the historical foundations of psychometrics complicate claims of neutrality and objectivity.
+Influential intelligence theorists such as Francis Galton, Charles Spearman, and Lewis Terman were advocates of eugenics, and their assumptions significantly shaped early theories of intelligence and human difference.
+Critics therefore argue that intelligence testing cannot be fully separated from the racial and social assumptions embedded within its historical development.
+Although IQ testing continues to be widely used in psychology and education, critics increasingly question the assumption that intelligence can be measured as a culturally neutral and objective biological trait.
+David Wechsler defined intelligence as the "aggregate or global capacity of the individual to act purposefully, to think rationally, and to deal effectively with his environment," yet critics note that different cultures, socioeconomic conditions, educational systems, and social environments may value different forms of reasoning, adaptation, communication, and problem-solving.